deng-gdb/eurostat-gdp-airflow/README.md

 - `variable "data_lake_bucket"`.
 The value for this variable specified the name of the Cloud Storage bucket that should be created.
 - `variable "raw_bq_dataset"`.
 The value for this variable specified the name of the BigQuery dataset that should be created.
   - Be aware that this value must be alphanumeric (plus underscores).
-- `variable "registry_id"`.
-The value for this variable specified the name of the Artifact repository that should be created.
-  - Be aware that this value may only contain lowercase letters, numbers, and hyphens, and must begin with a letter and end with a letter or number.
-  - `variable "vm_script_path"`.
-This variable contains the path to the script which install the required packages on the VM and which should be run on the Virtual Machine compute instance just after of its creation by Terraform.
-  - `variable "ssh_user_name"`.
-This variable contains the name of the user that will be used to remote exec the script specified in the variable `vm_script_path` trough ssh.
-  - `variable "ssh_private_key_path"`.
-This variable contains the path to the private ssh key which is used to connect to the VM instance.

 ### terraform.tfvars